-Clothes may also be a source of exposure to DMFu.
+Apart from the furniture mentioned above, other types of articles may be a source of exposure to DMFu.
+Giménez-Arnau A. et al. (2009) concluded that DMFu in shoes was responsible for severe shoe contact dermatitis in 15 patients.
 A case of occupational contact allergy was reported to be related to the presence of DMFu in a work suit by Foti C. et al. (2009).
-Moreover, a Swedish Public service television had six popular jeans-brands in Sweden tested for different chemicals including DMFu: three samples out of the six had concentrations of DMFu above 0.1 mg/kg: these concentrations were comprised between 0.2 and 0.5 mg/kg (Swerea IVF (2009)).
-DMFu is also reported to be resistant to washes as it was still measured in cloths even though they had been repeatedly washed (Foti C. et al. (2009)).
-This relative stability is confirmed by a laboratory who declared that 50 to 100% of the concentration of DMFu could still be detected 4 to 5 months after the first analysis (more details in Section G.5.1).
+Moreover, a Swedish Public service television had six popular jeans-brands in Sweden tested for different chemicals including DMFu: three samples out of the six had concentrations of DMFu above 0.1 mg/kg; these concentrations were comprised between 0.2 and 0.5 mg/kg (Swerea IVF (2009)).
+DMFu is reported to be resistant to washes as it was still measured in cloths even though they had been repeatedly washed (Foti C. et al. (2009)).

-DMFu was also detected in toys, in a personal protective equipment, in a necklace and in curtains (see Section B.2.2).
+DMFu was also detected in toys, in personal protective equipment, in a necklace and in curtains (see Section B.2.2).